Travel instructions and frequently asked questions

 The lake is about a two and a half hour drive from Guatemala City or Antigua in the Mayan Highlands.
 The main town is Panajachel and Villa Sumaya is near Mayan Pueblo of Santa Cruz, accessible only by boat.
 The following link takes you to a web site with a great deal of information about the Lake. www.atitlan.com

-We will meet as a group at 1:30 pm Sunday January 16 at the street entrance to the Cathedral Merced (Iglesia de la Merced) in Antigua for a shuttle as a group to Lake Atitlan.
+We will meet as a group at 1:30 pm Sunday March 17 at the street entrance to the Cathedral Merced (Iglesia de la Merced) in Antigua for a shuttle as a group to Lake Atitlan.
 The shuttle from Antigua to Panajachel on the Lake is about takes about 2 ½ hours.
 Some people will prefer to make their own plans to travel to Villa Sumaya.
 We will organize a group boat ride to Villa Sumaya from Panajachel which is included in the cost of the retreat.
-The phone number to call with questions is 207-323-5858 (Surya’s phone)

 Will you find a roommate for me if I come by myself?

 Yes.
 Many people attend the retreats alone.
 You will share one of the spacious rooms with another participant.

 What is the climate like in March?

-January is in the “dry” season and considered one of the most pleasant times to visit.
 The combination of being about 15 degrees above the equator and 1560 meters (5100 ft.) above sea level makes for an ideal climate.
 Guatemala is called the land of eternal spring.
 It’s never uncomfortably cold or hot.
 The rainy season is from May to October.
-The days are warm and sunny (70 – 85 Farenheit) nights are cool (50-60 Fahrenheit) It is important that you bring warm clothing for cool nights.
+The days are warm and sunny (70 – 85 Farenheit) nights are cool (50-60 Fahrenheit) We suggest you bring warm clothing for a few potentially cool nights.

 Are there any additional taxes we need to pay?